-market, liquidity,

-operational, legal and

-other risks, and crisis management;

-c. audit activities of
+c. audit activities of internal

+and external auditors are

+done based on plan, and

+deviations are explained

+through the performance

+of direct interface

+functions with the

 internal and external

-auditors are done

-based on plan, and

-deviations are

-explained through the

-performance of direct

-interface functions with the internal and

-external auditors; and
+auditors; and

-d. the Group's BOD is
+-

 properly assisted in the

-development of
+development of policies

-policies that would

-enhance the risk
+that would enhance the

-management and
+risk management and

+control systems.

-Enterprise Risk Management The ERMG was created to be control systems.
-The ERMG's main concerns
+Enterprise Risk Management The ERMG was created to be The ERMG's main concerns

 Group (ERMG) primarily responsible for the include:

-S. Sup (25) execution of the enterprise risk a. recommending risk
+execution of the enterprise risk a. recommending risk

 management framework. policies, strategies,

 principles, framework

 and limits;

 b. managing fundamental

-risk issues and monitoring of relevant
+risk issues and

+monitoring of relevant

 risk decisions;

 c. providing support to

 management in

 implementing the risk

 policies and strategies;

 and

 d. developing a risk

+awareness program.

-Compliance Officer The Compliance Officer assists awareness program.
-He shall be responsible for
+Compliance Officer The Compliance Officer assists He shall be responsible for

+- -

 the BOD in complying with the monitoring actual compliance

 principles of good corporate with the provisions and

 governance. requirements of the Corporate

 Governance Manual and other

-requirements on good
+requirements on good corporate

-corporate governance, identifying and monitoring
+governance, identifying and

-control compliance risks,
+monitoring control compliance

-determining violations, and
+risks, determining violations, and

-recommending penalties on
+recommending penalties on such

-such infringements for further
+infringements for further review

-review and approval of the
+and approval of the BOD, among

-BOD, among others.
+others.